Roy Lichtenstein’s Landscape with Boat, 1996

 p.103, Super Cannes, JG Ballard.

 It’s true, there is something special about the light on the Cote d’Azur - a shimmering sandy orangeness.
 Too bad this time round I had already decided on a night shoot.
 Next time…

 According to the receipt used as a bookmark, I bought Super Cannes at 10:23pm, 12th June 2002 at Waterstone’s Booksellers, Terminal 1 Airside, Manchester Airport.
-I was on my way to New York (courtesy of a free flight) to buy my first big digital camera, a 5MP Minolta DiMAGE 7i.
+I was on my way to New York to buy my first big digital camera, a 5MP Minolta DiMAGE 7i.